Margaret Lefranc: New York, 1939-45

-The years from 1939-45 were disappointing for Lefranc.
+The years from 1939 to 1945 were disappointing for Lefranc.
 Mixed in with the vacation to Taos, Lefranc assisted in her family's real estate investments, worked as a textile designer and stylist (1938-1944); and served on the staff of the Cooper Union Museum (1944-1945).
 She also met and lived with Raymond Elton Schoonover, a book store owner of Dutch descent, for a year.
 Though he was thirteen years her junior, they married in 1942 and divorced in 1945.

 At Cooper Union, Lefranc, now known as Margaret Schoonover, had been hired as a curator, but that never came to fruition.
 Lefranc did, however, arrange exhibitions for the art students upstairs.
 Lefranc also donated several of her own works of art to the museum.
 "During my vacations and every weekend that I could, I returned to Hunter to paint.
 In November 1945 when the war had ended, I trained three people to take over my job at Cooper Union, which I thought was terribly funny."

 By the time she left Cooper Union, Lefranc had already met Alice Marriott, author and anthropologist, who had come to New York in 1940 to help to set up the landmark American Indian Exhibition at the Museum of Modern Art, along with Rene d'Harnoncourt, Mary and Frederic Douglas and Kent Fisher.
 Lefranc had already met D'Hornoncourt when guesting on his Art in America radio program.
 D'Harnoncourt, Frederic "Eric" Douglas and Alice Marriott were all friends.
 Margaret joined the group soon afterwards when Dr. Rudy Kieve wrote a letter of introduction for Marriott to present to Margaret when Marriott was in New York.
 After that, friendships continued by correspondence and then vacations.

 1945 was a busy year.
-Once Lefranc realized that her husband wouldn’t change his rambunctious nature, she placed all of his belongings on the apartment landing, called him to retrieve them, rented out the apartment, divorced him on June 19, 1945, then escaped from family and former husband and went West by invitation of Alice Marriott when she said, "Why don't you come out West to live?...We can arrange to work together."
+Once Lefranc realized that her husband wouldn't change his rambunctious nature, she placed all of his belongings on the apartment landing, called him to retrieve them, rented out the apartment, divorced him on June 19, 1945, then escaped from family and former husband and went West by invitation of Alice Marriott when she said, "Why don't you come out West to live?...We can arrange to work together."

 Marriott had received a Rockefeller Foundation grant to study the Indian potters of San Ildefonso Pueblo, near Nambe and Santa Fe, New Mexico.
 The war was over, so Lefranc decided to give it a trial for six months, team up with Marriott and paint as much as she could in the Southwest.